xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - xCDL configuration tools - tools running on development machines to create and manage xCDL configurations and component metadata
 - xCDL configurations - specific metadata definitions, that describe the requirements of an application, like which components are used, the values for preprocessor definitions, toolchain selection, build details, etc
 - xCDL build configurations - the result of processing an xCDL configuration, usually a build folder with associated build related files (like CMake/meson/GNU Make files); when IDEs (like VS Code or Eclipse) are used, it translates to an IDE build configuration
 - xCDL requirements - direct requirements, generally components that are mandatory for the build to succeed, like base classes
 - xCDL constraints - in general hardware dependencies, like the presence of a certain peripheral, but dependencies to software options can also be used

-The xPack build configurations and xCDL build configurations should be more or less the same, but details should be worked out.
+The xCDL configurations and xCDL build configurations are related, but are not the same.

+For simple projects, there is a single xPack build configuration for each xCDL configuration, but for tests with extensive testing, the same xCDL configuration can be compiled with multiple versions of a toolchain, so in multiple xCDL build configurations.

+Therefore, it is better to consider the xCDL configurations a parameter of the build configuration.

 ### References